nidarf/QA-Portfolio-Nida/README.md

 # Hi, Welcome to Nida's QA Portfolio :)
-Motivated and detail-oriented individual who has experienced in manual testing and worked in agile environment.
+Motivated and detail-oriented individual who has experience in manual testing and worked in agile environment.
 Seeking an entry-level position in Quality Assurance (QA) to leverage academic background and practical skills in software testing.
 Eager to contribute to a dynamic team and gain hands-on experience in ensuring product quality.

 ## Test Cases and Bug Report
 ### :page_facing_up: Test Cases